PTA Membership Drive: Tips from PTA Leaders

 Teachers and parents alike tend to love spirit wear.
 Not only does it make them feel at home in their school, but it also gives them a sense of belonging.
 PTAs can encourage new members to join by giving the entire class school t-shirts upon reaching 100% participation.
 New members can also be given spirit wear t-shirts or coupons as an incentive to join.

 The class with the highest membership could be given a special prize at the end of each term.
 One idea that was a hit among the webinar participants was for the winning class to get a Zoom meeting with a llama.
 As this is a unique idea that elementary kids will love, it will surely blow up among other classes and raise motivation levels to recruit new members.

 Other suggestions were a socially distant popcorn or ice-cream party to celebrate, and the teachers of these sections could be given a small raise in their teacher allocation money.

 11) Finally, Remember to Ask!

 It’s surprising how many people miss out on being a PTA member simply because they were never asked to join.
 Remember to ask anyone you talk to join.
-In fact, while on the webinar, PTA leaders asked each other and many of the PTOs got 10+ new members just from that ask on the webinar itself!
-You’ll be surprised how many new members you’ll get if you just ask.
+In fact, while on the webinar, PTA leaders asked each other, and many of the PTOs got 10+ new members just from that ask on the webinar itself!
+If you ask, you’ll be surprised how many new members you’ll get.

-We wish you much success in your PTA/PTO membership drives this year!
+We wish you much success this year in your PTA/PTO membership drives!